-In the year to March 2017, we assisted over 287 separate charitable and non-charitable organisations as part of a commitment of over $\pounds 260,000$ - the three themes of education, safety and the environment continuing to form the bedrock of our community support.
+In the year to March 2017, we assisted 287 separate charitable and non-charitable organisations as part of a commitment of over £260,000 - the three themes of education, safety and the environment continuing to form the bedrock of our community support.

-While maintaining these core themes, we have also continued to tailor our support to align, where appropriate, with the feedback from our stakeholder engagement and the opinion research from our customer awareness activity.
+While maintaining these core themes, we continue to tailor our support to align, where appropriate, with the feedback from our stakeholder engagement and the opinion research from our customer awareness activity.